powerman/dotvim/bundle/snippets/README.md

 If you have VimL only (vim without python support) your best option is using [garbas/vim-snipmate](https://github.com/garbas/vim-snipmate) and cope with the minor bugs found in the engine.

+If you use Neovim and prefer Lua plugins, [L3MON4D3/LuaSnip](https://github.com/L3MON4D3/LuaSnip) is the best option.

 **Q**: Should snipMate be deprecated in favour of UltiSnips?